Hrushi11/TextOverlapDetection/README.md

 ![IMG](https://github.com/Hrushi11/TextOverlapDetection/blob/main/Results/6_Overlap.png?raw=true)

-**This approach turns out to be the best computationally as well as accuracy.
+**This approach turns out to be the best computationally as well as accuracy wise.
 We detect all the test images correctlly with this approach.**

 ### Approach 3